rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ### Loading a node
 rqlite supports _Loading_ a node from two data source types. _Loading_ can take longer than _Booting_ but you can send a _Load_ request to a cluster.
 This can make it more convenient.

 - **An actual SQLite database file**.
-This is usually a fast way to initialize a rqlite system from an existing SQLite database, though can be particularly CPU-intensive and memory-intensive if the database file size is approaches 100MB.
+This is usually a fast way to initialize an rqlite system from an existing SQLite database, though can be particularly CPU-intensive and memory-intensive if the database file size approaches 100MB.
 If you find that loading is not reliable, you may need to switch to the [_booting_](/docs/guides/backup/#booting-with-a-sqlite-database) process.

 - **SQLite dump in text format**.
-This is another convenient manner to initialize a system from an existing SQLite database (or other database).
+This is another convenient way to initialize a system from an existing SQLite database (or other database).
 The behavior of this type of load operation is **undefined** if there is already data loaded into your rqlite cluster. **Note that this operation may be quite slow.** If you find the restore times to be too long, you should first load the SQL statements directly into a SQLite database, and then _boot_ or _load_ your rqlite system using the resulting SQLite database file.

 You can send _Load_ requests to any node in your cluster and that node will transparently forward the request to the Leader if necessary.
 If you would prefer instead to be explicitly redirected to the Leader, add `redirect` as a URL query parameter.

 #### Example
-The following examples show a trivial database being generated by `sqlite3` and then loaded into a rqlite node listening on localhost.
+The following examples show a trivial database being generated by `sqlite3` and then loaded into an rqlite node listening on localhost.

 ##### HTTP
  _Be sure to set the Content-type header as shown, depending on the format of the upload._